Cricket for Dummies: A Beginner’s Guide To Understanding Cricket

 - Cricket is played with two teams of 11.

-- These teams consist of Batsmen, Bowlers and players called All-Rounders.
+- These teams consist of batsmen, bowlers and players called all-rounders.

-Next, what will you need to play?
+Next, what equipment do you need to play cricket?

-- Simply, a round ball.
+- A round ball.

-- A length of flat round.
+- A length of flat ground.

 - A bat.

 Traditionally, cricket is played wearing pads and other various protective equipment to stop injury when facing the bowler.
-With cricket balls being bowled up to 161km/h (by some extremely talented cricketers) over a pitch measured only at 20.12 metres; protective gear is very important.
+With cricket balls being bowled up to 161km/h (by some extremely talented cricketers) over a pitch measured only at 20.12-metres; protective gear is very important.

-- Runs are also scored for bowling penalties called ‘extras’ which include:
+Runs are also scored for bowling penalties called ‘extras’ which include:

 - No-balls: in which the ball is delivered in a way which is deemed illegal ie. on the full over the waist or off the pitch.

-- Byes: when the batsmen run without touching the ball
+- Byes: when the batsmen run without touching the ball.

 - Leg-byes: when the ball hits the batsmen, and not his bat, and they successfully run between the wickets.